rahul-rakshit/react-bootcamp/state/README.md

 ## About

-Non-interactive components neither interesting nor useful.
+Non-interactive components aren't particularly useful.
 We need our websites to respond to user interaction.

 In React, there is **only one** way you should make changes to the DOM.
 You update the component's state.
-This will make React recompute the new state of the DOM and repaint the changed DOM nodes.
+This will make React recompute what the DOM should look like and update the changed DOM nodes.

 In `SampleComponent.js`, you'll find a sample component with React state that you may may use as a reference for this exercise.